Fleetwood-Macchiato/main/README.md

 ## Backlog

-List of other features outside of the MVPs scope
+List of other features outside of the MVPs scope:

-TBD
+- Adding map feature for nearest cafe based on preferences

 ## ROUTES:

 - GET /
-  - renders the homepage
+  - renders the homepage, where user can choose to search by beans or cafes
 - GET /auth/signup
   - redirects to / if user logged in
   - renders the signup form (with flash msg)